 On the other hand, going to their direct supervisor brought up other issues.

 - 54% of employees felt uncomfortable discussing their health condition with their direct supervisor.

 - 60% said working with a direct supervisor made them concerned about losing their job.

 HR managers were shown to be more able to help employees in other ways.
 In general, they are usually more aware of available resources, including EAP services, which is helpful to any employee seeking help.
 Here are our last statistics from The Standard supporting the HR manager as the choice for EAP manager – the EAP go-to – in any size company.

 - When working with HR, employees were more likely to receive helpful communications.

 - 44% of employees working with an HR manager returned to work faster than when they worked with a direct supervisor.

 What’s in it for the HR manager?

-Not only are HR managers in the best position to help employees with a physical, mental or behavior issue, they can also help them in terms of the importance of their job and taking more pride in their work.
+Not only are HR managers in the best position to help with employee health and wellness issues, they can also help them in terms of the importance of their job and taking more pride in their work.
 According to an article from Human Resources MBA, an online guide for exploring and picking the best HR degree programs, “An HR manager who takes on the role of EAP manager is responsible for promoting the health and welfare of an organization’s most important assets.”

-For more information on EAP development and management in your company, call Espyr at 888-570-3749 or go to espyr.com.
+For more information on how we can help your company with employee health and wellness programs, call Espyr at 866-570-3479 or go to espyr.com.